Curated by Tiportoviaconme

 How can you help?

 Langkawi Lassie animals can be helped in several ways.
 Volunteering at the refuge in Malaysia.
 Donating on their website.
 Adopting a four-legged friend.
-If you fall in love with a dog or a cat you can in fact adopt it and the refuge will take on the task of providing you with all the documents and all the necessary to get your new friend to your destination.
+If you fall in love with a dog or a cat you can adopt it.
+The refuge will take on the task of providing you with all the documents and all the necessary to get your new friend to your destination.

 For more information about Langkawi Lassie: https://www.langkawilassie.org.my